 BIOGRAPHY

-Emily Sara (she/her) is a queer, disabled, neurodivergent, artist, designer, writer, and alt educator.
-She is a part of the inaugural 2025 Eames Institute Curious 100 cohort—“a celebration of one hundred courageous leaders and creative minds across the United States who are harnessing the transformative power of curiosity to solve today’s most pressing problems.”
-In 2024, she was a Disability Futures Fellow provided by the Ford Foundation, Mellon Foundation, and United States Artists.
+Emily Sara is a queer, disabled, neurodivergent, artist, designer, writer, and alt educator.
+She is an inaugural member of the Eames Institute’s 2025 Curious 100 and, in 2024, was named a Disability Futures Fellow through the Ford Foundation, Mellon Foundation, and United States Artists.

-In addition to the above, Emily is also applying for a service dog, going to too many but necessary doctors appointments, searching for an affordable accessible van for her wheelchair, attempting to keep her chronic pain at 7 out of 10 or lower, and staying alive.
+Alongside her creative practice, Emily is also applying for a service dog, going to too-many-but-necessary doctors appointments, searching for a wheelchair-accessible van, attempting to keep her chronic pain at 7 out of 10 or lower, and staying alive.

 For an up-to-date CV, please contact studio@cripple.info.